FrenchBully/chatchat/README.md

 * gem 'thin' - A Ruby server that uses Mongrel parser/Event Machine/Rack
 * gem 'omniauth' - Library that standardizes multi-provider authentication
 * gem 'omniauth-meetup', '~> 0.0.2 - Authentication for meetup
+* gem 'private_pub' - facilitates use of websockets for chat

 #Installation